The Reverend Dr. Kenneth Baily

 Church School Teacher

-Megan Dillion has been working at NHCC since 2018.
-Before joining NHCC Megan was an active member in her hometown church in Amherst, New Hampshire.
+Megan Dillon has been working at NHCC since 2018.
+Before joining NHCC, she was an active member in her hometown church in Amherst, New Hampshire.

-Part of Megan’s faith journey has been going on mission trips to Tennessee, New York, New Orleans, and Washington D.C.
-Currently Megan is a first grade teacher in Lawrence, MA, and is in a M.E.d program for special education.
+Part of Ms. Dillon’s faith journey has been going on mission trips to Tennessee, New York, New Orleans, and Washington D.C.
+Currently she is a second grade teacher at Stratton Elementary School in Arlington, MA, and is in a M.E.d program for special education.

 Nursery Care Leader